Theresa Y. Austin

 K.C.
 Nat Turner

 K.C.
 Nat Turner is an associate professor in the department of Teacher Education & Curriculum Studies.

 Laura Valdiviezo’s interest is in re-conceptualizing and reforming schools as loci of change for social justice.
-Her work examines the role teachers play as political actors able to inform both policy and teacher education.
+Her work examines the role educators play as political actors able to inform both policy and teacher education.
 She is also interested in the education of teachers as researchers using inquiry-based practice for the advancement of teaching theory and pedagogy.